rbt-lang/rbt-proto/jlnext/test/type.md

         isfree,
         isrelative,
         mode,
-        parameters,
+        slots,
-        setparameters,
+        setslots,
         setrelative

-The input context includes the input parameters and flow dependency indicator.
+The input context includes the input slots and flow dependency indicator.
 It is represented by `InputMode` object.

     free_mode = InputMode()